Prendus/assessml/README.md

 answer = radio2 === true;
 ```

 Any text or variable can go between the `[*]` tags.
 Boolean variables corresponding to radio buttons are available in the answer code.
-Each variable represents the checked state of the radio button, and has a name that starts with `radio` and ends with a number corresponding to the order of the radio button in the question text.
+Each variable represents the checked state of the radio button, and has a name that starts with `radio` and ends with a number corresponding to the order of the radio button relative to other radio buttons in the question text.
 The first variable will be `radio1`, the second will be `radio2`, etc.

 #### Multiple Choice (Multiple, checkboxes)